dtolb/v2-messaging/uisetup.md

 This walks through the steps to configure your Bandwidth Phone Number Dashboard and Messaging API to work together

+## Follow along with Postman

+Fill out the form on the [Postman](postman.md) page to download the Messaging 2.0 collection.

 ## Steps

 1. [Get your account ID](#get-your-account-id)